-In addition it uses Harvard case method that involves presenting a case to college studenst and youth where they associate themselves with a role as they read through the situation and identify the problem.
+In addition it uses Harvard case method that involves presenting a case to bulk consumers where they associate themselves with a role as they read through the situation and identify the problem.
 The next step is to perform the necessary analysis to determine the cause and possible solutions to the problem.
-The manual provides essential information and situations that form cases that can be discussed with the college students and youth by the trainer.
+The manual provides essential information and situations that form cases that can be discussed with the bulk consumers by the trainer.